Convergence-Society/.github/profile/README.md

+## Convergence Society
-**Convergence Society** : a community of curious and driven minds exploring ideas, building solutions, and advancing technology through collaboration and innovation.
+A community of curious and driven minds exploring ideas, building solutions, and advancing technology through collaboration and innovation.